Ice hockey in Mississippi: History

 In the far northern reaches of the state, two different attempts were made at placing a hockey team in Mississippi.
 The Tupelo T-Rex began play in 1998 as members of the WPHL.
 The team played well enough to be invited to join the CHL in 2001 when the two leagues merged but the team's owners declined.
 The CHL responded by exerting a non-compete clause that was part of the merger, barring the T-Rex from playing in the region for the next five years.
 In order to get around this problem, the team reorganized as a junior team but those efforts only lasted for two seasons.
 In 2003 an attempt was made to circumvent the CHL clause by joining the newly-formed ACHL, however, the league had its own troubles and was unwilling to get into a legal fight with the CHL.

 Part of the reason for the animosity from the CHL was that one of its founding teams, the Memphis RiverKings, had moved a few miles south in 2000 and were then located in northwestern Mississippi.
 They had hoped that the inclusion of the T-Rex would give the two a geographic rivalry that would increase fan interest but the WPHL franchise ruined those plans.
 Instead, the team that would eventually become the Mississippi RiverKings soldiered on by itself and became one of the top teams in the league.
 They won the league championship in 2002 and 2003 and saw modest but consistent crowds for over a decade in the Magnolia State.
 Unfortunately, the CHL began to have financial problems after the Great Recession and the RiverKings decided to jump to the SPHL in 2011.
 While their new league continued after the collapse of the CHL in 2014, the RiverKings saw their crowds shrink to just over 2,200 per game.
 The loss in revenue forced the team to suspend operations in 2018 and, while no official word was ever given, the franchise is effectively defunct.

+At the collegiate level, the first hockey team to be associated with a university was located at Mississippi State University.
+A club sports team, it competed at the Division III tier of the American Collegiate Hockey Association.
+Operations were halted as a result of COVID-19 struggles but have since resumed as of 2025.